Tips for Protecting Your Tenant Rights

 - When your landlord can enter your rental without notice at all.
 (A good example is in the event of a gas leak or some other emergency situation.)

 These are pretty standard terms.
-If these lease agreement terms are not okay with you, you should interview other properties to find different terms.
+If these lease agreement terms are not okay with you, you should seek other properties to find different terms.

 Don't hesitate to ask your landlord to fix problems that affect the quality of life in your unit.
 Common issues involve: